Sonata-Princeton/SONATA-DEV/sonata/tutorials/background.md

 which they are applied constitute a refinement plan.
 To compute an optimal refinement plan for a set of queries, Sonata's query planner estimates the cost of executing different refinement plans using historical training data.
+It then solves an extended version of the query partitioning ILP that determines both partitioning and refinement plans to minimize the traffic at the stream processor.

 ## Sonata's Implementation
 For each query, the Sonata's core generates partitioned and refined queries